Speedy Homemade Cinnamon Rolls

 While liquids are heating, measure 3 cups of flour into bowl of mixer; add yeast and combine well with flour.

 Switch to dough hook, and add 3 cups of flour; knead dough for 2-3 minutes.
 Dough should be soft and pliable, slightly tacky to the touch, but not sticking to sides of bowl.
 If dough is still too sticky, add remaining 1/2 cup of flour, a little at a time, beating with the dough hook after each addition, only adding as much as you need to make the dough tacky to the touch, but not sticky.

 Allow dough to rest for 10 minutes.
-Punch dough down; then place into a lightly floured work surface.
-Using your favorite rolling pin, roll dough into a large rectangle, approx. 22” wide by 18” tall.
+Punch dough down; then place onto a lightly floured work surface.
+Using your favorite rolling pin, roll dough into a large rectangle.

-Roll up dough from the long edge closest to you, gently tucking dough and the filling as you go.
-As your are rolling, be aware that if the center of the roll is becoming fatter than the ends, make an adjustment as you go, kind of gently stretching out the center a bit to keep the roll as even in circumference as possible.
-(This way when you slice the rolls, they are even in size.)
+Roll up dough from the long edge closest to you, gently tucking and rolling the dough and the filling as you go.
+As your are rolling, be aware that if the center of the roll is becoming fatter than the ends, make an adjustment as you go, kind of gently stretching out the center a bit to keep the log of dough as even in circumference as possible.
+(This way when you slice the rolls, they are more even in size.)

-Using a sharp serrated knife or a piece of dental floss, cut roll evenly in half.
-Now place both halves next to each other, one on top of the other on your work surface.
+Using a sharp serrated knife or a piece of dental floss, cut the log of dough evenly in half.
+Now place both halves horizontally before you on the work surface, one on top of the other, but not touching.

-Make cutting incisions on top of each roll, marking where you want to cut so that both rolls will have the same number and size of rolls.
+Make cutting incisions on top of each log of dough, marking where you want to cut so that both rolls will have the same number and size of rolls.
 Slice each roll at incisions and place onto a greased baking sheet or pan.

-Let rolls rise in a warm place for 25-30 minutes.
-Bake in preheated 350 degree F. oven for approx. 16-18 minutes (16 small rolls) or 18-20 minutes (12 large rolls) or until golden brown, taking care not to over bake.
-Let rolls cool slightly, then glaze with your favorite butter cream frosting.
+Let the rolls raise in a warm place for 25-30 minutes.
+Bake in a preheated 350 degree F. oven for approx. 16-18 minutes (16 small rolls) or 18-20 minutes (8 large rolls) or until lightly golden brown, taking care not to over bake.
+Let rolls cool slightly, then frost with cream cheese icing, recipe below.